Everybody Needs Love (Stephen Bishop song)

 "Everybody Needs Love" is a song by American singer-songwriter Stephen Bishop.
 The song was the first of two singles from his second album, Bish, the other being "Looking for the Right One".

-"Everybody Needs Love" peaked at number 32 on the U.S. Billboard Hot 100 and number 29 on the Cash Box Top 100.
-In Canada, the song peaked at number 29.
+"Everybody Needs Love" peaked at number 32 on the U.S. Billboard Hot 100 The song performed better on the Adult Contemporary, peaking at number five in the U.S.

-The song was a much bigger Adult Contemporary hit, peaking at number five in the U.S. and number two in Canada.